creatorcao/creatorcao/README.md

 # Hi there!👋
-I like building things from scratch and train deep neural nets on large datasets.
+I like building things from scratch and training deep neural nets on large datasets.

 Happy coding!😊🤖